AungKhant69/sms/README.md

 - **Attendance Tracking:** Record and monitor student and teacher attendance.

-- **Grade Management:** Easily input and manage student grades for different subjects.
+- **Marks Registeration:** Easily input and manage student marks for different subjects.

-- **Class Scheduling:** Create and view class schedules for teachers and students.
+- **Exam Scheduling:** Create and view exam schedules for teachers and students.

 - **Communication:** Facilitate communication between teachers, students, and parents through the messaging system.